 Jacksonville is a medium-sized city located in the state of Arkansas.
 With a population of 28,287 people and ten constituent neighborhoods, Jacksonville is the 15th largest community in Arkansas.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Jacksonville is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Jacksonville isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Jacksonville are a mix of both white- and blue-collar jobs.
 Overall, Jacksonville is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Jacksonville who work in office and administrative support (16.20%), sales jobs (11.26%), and food service (10.81%).
+There are especially a lot of people living in Jacksonville who work in office and administrative support (12.29%), sales jobs (11.82%), and food service (10.31%).

 Jacksonville is home to a number of people employed in the armed forces.
 When you visit or walk around Jacksonville, some of the people you will bump into will be military people In and out of uniform, jogging, shopping and generally out and about town.

 Jacksonville is an extremely ethnically-diverse city.
 The people who call Jacksonville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Jacksonville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Jacksonville include Irish, English, Italian, and Polish.
+Important ancestries of people in Jacksonville include German, Irish, English, Scots-Irish, and Scottish.

 The most common language spoken in Jacksonville is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and Polish.